shawntmeyer/AVDClientKiosk/README.md

 #### Shell Launcher

 When the `AVDClientShell` parameter is selected on any operating system, the default user shell (explorer.exe) is replaced with the [Remote Desktop client](https://learn.microsoft.com/en-us/azure/virtual-desktop/users/connect-remote-desktop-client?tabs=windows) using the [Shell Launcher CSP](https://learn.microsoft.com/en-us/windows/iot/iot-enterprise/customize/shell-launcher).

 The user interface experience is shown in the video and figure below.

 https://github.com/user-attachments/assets/5252b15d-a953-4b5a-9e3f-541c493df85e

+In the figure below, you can see that the interface no longer has a taskbar or Start Menu.
+This configuration makes it harder to interact with multiple open sessions after going full screen, but not impossible especially with keyboard shortcuts such as WINDOWSKEY-LEFT or RIGHT ARROW.

 **Figure 4:** Shell Launcher full screen